zowe/zowe-cli/packages/core/README.md

 The Zowe SDK Core package contains functionality that is shared across all other SDK packages, such as `@zowe/zos-files-for-zowe-sdk`.

+> [!IMPORTANT]
-**Important!** You must install the Core package to satisfy the peer dependency requirement for all other SDK packages.
+> You must install the Core package to satisfy the peer dependency requirement for all other SDK packages.

 ## Core libraries